Voynich manuscript: Natural language

 Statistical analysis of the text reveals patterns similar to those of natural languages.
 For instance, the word entropy (about 10 bits per word) is similar to that of English or Latin texts.
 Amancio et al. (2013) argued that the Voynich manuscript "is mostly compatible with natural languages and incompatible with random texts".
 The linguist Jacques Guy once suggested that the Voynich manuscript text could be some little-known natural language, written plaintext with an invented alphabet.
-He suggested Chinese in jest, but later comparison of word length statistics with Vietnamese and Chinese made him view that hypothesis seriously.
+He suggested Chinese in jest, but later comparison of word length statistics with Vietnamese and Chinese led him to take the hypothesis seriously.
 In many language families of East and Central Asia, mainly Sino-Tibetan (Chinese, Tibetan, and Burmese), Austroasiatic (Vietnamese, Khmer, etc.) and possibly Tai (Thai, Lao, etc.), morphemes generally have only one syllable.
 Child (1976), a linguist of Indo-European languages for the U.S. National Security Agency, proposed that the manuscript was written in a "hitherto unknown North Germanic dialect".
 He identified in the manuscript a "skeletal syntax several elements of which are reminiscent of certain Germanic languages", while the content is expressed using "a great deal of obscurity".

-In January 2014, Stephen Bax of the University of Bedfordshire made public his research into using "bottom up" methodology to understand the manuscript.
+In January 2014, Stephen Bax of the University of Bedfordshire published his research on using a "bottom up" approach to decipher the manuscript.
 His method involved looking for and translating proper nouns, in association with relevant illustrations, in the context of other languages of the same time period.
 A paper he posted online offers tentative translation of 14 characters and 10 words.
 He suggested the text is a treatise on nature written in a natural language, rather than a code, but no further work has been done since Bax's death in 2017.
 Deep learning has been proposed as a computing method for analysing language families to which the manuscript's alphabet could be related.
 In 2023, researchers used deep learning algorithms to demonstrate that, out of a representative sample of seven ancient Indian scripts, the strongest resemblance was to Khojki.